 Situated above the main entrance, Bath restaurant the mezzanine seats up to 20 people.
 This light and airy space – the perfect spot from which to watch the world go by! – is ideal for mid-morning coffee, a light lunch or a casual supper with friends.
 The open plan staircase offers views all the way down to the original 11th century street, past vaults and subvaults serviced by a 1770′s cognac and claret hoist installed to lower massive 80 gallon casks into the large subterranean caverns.

 Evocative, atmospheric, stylish and lit by flickering candlelight in the evening, the Long Lounge offers seating for up to 70 people.
 The Edwardian matchboard ceiling contributes to the warm ambience of the room, while centuries-old graffiti can be found amongst the bricks of the exposed, original medieval city wall.
-The lounge is very popular in the evenings, especially for the free live jazz sessions every Sunday.
+The lounge is very popular in the evenings, especially for the complimentary live Jazz sessions every Sunday and live Blues every Friday evening.
 The Long Lounge is also perfect for parties regularly hosts wedding functions!